janodevorg/OpenAIClient/README.md

 ```
 Call `stop()` to stop streaming or wait until `streamClient.state == .shutdown`.

+## Example

+Check `Examples/SwiftAI` for a CLI tool that uses [swift-argument-parser](https://github.com/apple/swift-argument-parser).
+I only implemented completion and streaming completion but it was quite easy –now I’m wondering if I should go on or ask ChatGPT to do it. :D

 ## Integration tests

 The folder sources/integration-tests contains tests that make network calls.
 They are disabled by default because they need valid credentials and may alter data in your organization.
 I suggest you run them manually for debugging or to see this library in action.